davidmerfield/randomColor/README.md

 # Random Color

 For generating attractive random colors.
 See the results on [the demo](http://llllll.li/randomColor/).
+For questions or comments [follow me on twitter](http://twitter.com/davidmerfieId).